 One of Australia's most popular journeys, Brisbane to Cairns takes in some of Queensland's and the world's most stunning coastline.

-Distance: 1859km Download: Brisbane to Cairns Campervan itinerary
+Distance: 1859km Download: Brisbane to Cairns self-drive itinerary

-Collect your campervan today.
-Allow at least 1-1.5 hours so that you are familiar with the vehicle before leaving the depot.
+Pick up your car or campervan.
+If renting a campervan allow round an hour or so to become familiar with the vehicle before leaving the branch.
 Depart Brisbane and head north for Noosa.
 The seaside town offers many boutique shops, white beaches with crystal-clear waters and world class restaurants.
 Before reaching Noosa, just outside of Caloundra is the famous Australia Zoo, which used to be home to the legendary crocodile hunter Steve Irwin.

 Distance: 145kms, 2 hours